martenmario64/Pizza-Tower-On-Raspberry/README.md

 Official Power Supply (From Places Like Canakit)

-A Official Steam Copy Of Pizza Tower (V1.1.063 Is Recommended, But Not Needed.)
+A Official Steam Copy Of Pizza Tower (V1.1.28 Is Needed.)

 (OPTIONAL) Pironman5 (Not Needed, But Recommended.)